gnosis/pm-scripts/README.md

 ## Compilation

-There are two ways to use the library: by using pre-defined npm scripts or executing lib/main.js with node and passing the arguments.
-If you prefer the second way, you would have to compile the library:
+There are two ways to use the library: by using pre-defined npm scripts (deploy, resolve) or executing lib/main.js with node.js and passing the arguments.
+If you use first way, the library will be compiled before script execution, but if you prefer the second way, you would have to compile the library:

 Using predefined npm script:

 ```npm run build```

 Using babel:

 ```./node_modules/.bin/babel src -d lib```

 ## Supported chains